Joint Diffusion for Universal Hand-Object Grasp Generation

-To conclude, we develop a multi-modal hand grasp generation model to sample from either joint distribution for both hand and object or the object-conditioned distribution for hand generation.
-It has the advantage of incorporating training resources with different annotations.
-By the qualitative and quantitative evaluations, our proposed method shows a good performance for grasp generation in both unconditional and object-conditioned settings.
-Thanks to the posterior generation learned from rich data resources, it shows significantly better performance in generating grasp over out-of-domain object shapes, which is critical for universal grasp generation.
-Considering that no published works have supported the generation of both hand and object to form a grasp in an end-to-end fashion, we believe our work is pioneering for the universal grasp generation task.
+In conclusion, we have developed a joint hand-object grasp generation model capable of sampling from either the joint distribution of both hand and object or the object-conditioned distribution for hand generation.
+This model effectively leverages training resources with varying annotations.
+Through both qualitative and quantitative evaluations, our method demonstrates strong performance in grasp generation for both unconditional and object-conditioned scenarios.
+Thanks to the posterior generation learned from extensive data resources, our model significantly outperforms others in generating grasps for out-of-domain object shapes, a crucial aspect of universal grasp generation.
+Given that no existing works have supported the end-to-end generation of both hand and object to form a grasp, we believe our approach is pioneering in the field of universal grasp generation.

 With the flexibility to generate both modalities in hand grasp, our model can facilitate many downstream applications.
-The grasps are good references to generate photo-realistic images with good geometry alignment and significantly fewer artifacts.
-We first generate grasps in 3D and use them as conditional signals for image generation can help produce high-quality hand images with challenging gestures and view angles.
+The grasps are good references for generating photo-realistic images with good geometry alignment and significantly fewer artifacts.
+We first generate grasps in 3D and use them as conditional signals for image generation~\citep{firefly} can help produce high-quality hand images with challenging gestures and view angles.
 We demonstrate using grasp from our model as the condition improves grasp alignment on images and relieves artifacts.
 Some examples of object-conditioned grasp generation, joint generation, and image generation with grasp rendering are presented in~\Cref{fig:teaser}.
 The main contribution of this work is to propose a generative model capable of generating hand grasp in either unconditional or object-conditioned fashions and the corresponding strategy to enhance the performance with limited available 3D hand-object grasp annotations.